Steelstone3/Star-Trek-Explorers/README.md

 # Star Trek Game
-A test driven Java version based on the original 1970s console game
+A test driven Rust version based on the original 1970s console game